 Our research has found that this standard decarbonisation approach can unintentionally lead to reduced exposure to renewable energy and a reduction in the aggregate ESG profile of a portfolio.
-In this paper, we present an enhancement to Russell Investments' original decarbonisation strategy that incorporates three additional sources of insight informative to the sustainability profile of a portfolio: increased exposure to renewable energy, incorporation of ESG scores and a targeted reduction in coal exposure.
+In this paper, we present the Russell Investments Sustainable Global Shares strategy.
+The strategy incorporates additional sources of insight informative to the sustainability profile of a portfolio: increased exposure to renewable energy, incorporation of ESG scores and a targeted exclusion in thermal coal exposure.

 Our objective is to help investors align portfolios with the transition to a low carbon economy without changing the return profile or introducing unintentional risks.
-Going beyond the reduction of carbon footprint alone, the portfolio is designed to have both a higher aggregate ESG score as well as higher exposure to renewables relative to the benchmark.
-In doing so, the solution tilts a global equity portfolio away from those companies with greatest exposure to carbon-related risks and towards those companies expected to contribute to, and benefit from, the energy transition.
+Going beyond the reduction of carbon emissions alone, the portfolio is designed to have both a higher aggregate ESG score as well as higher exposure to renewables relative to the benchmark.
+In doing so, the solution tilts a global equity portfolio away from those companies with higher exposure to carbon-related risks and towards those companies expected to contribute to, and benefit from, the energy transition.